 Color Psychology in front-end development

-Color psychology importance in front-end design: Besides the correct code and algorithm, choosing the right website color scheme is what makes it memorable, trustworthy, attractive, and profitable.
+The correct code and algorithm, choosing the right website color scheme is what makes it memorable, trustworthy, attractive, and profitable.
 The first impression is everything.
-A typical dynamic website consists of the navigation bar, logo, text, buttons, drop-downs, search-bar, etc. so while creating a website and their essentials we must definitely consider right colors to be added because this directly indicates a subliminal message to the visitors, understanding the topic and functionality of the website. this decides what type of content you are providing to visitors.
+A typical dynamic website consists of the navigation bar, logo, text, buttons, drop-downs, search-bar, etc. So while creating a website and their essentials, we must definitely consider the right colors to be added because this directly indicates a subliminal message to the visitors, understanding the topic and functionality of the website.
+This decides what type of content you are providing to visitors.

 There are few steps that are needed for selecting right colors:

-- Find one mainly used color for your site: Select a primary color which mostly applies all throughout your website like same color for buttons and borders.
-In most cases it can be a dark color or chosen hex value from color scheme. this also depicts the brand color and logo color for your enterprise. some of the helpful sites can be Adobe color, ColorSpace etc.
+- Find the primary color: Select a primary color which mostly applies throughout your website- for example, same color for buttons and borders.
+In most cases it can be a dark color or a chosen hex value from color scheme.
+This also depicts the brand color and logo color for your enterprise.
+Some of the helpful sites can be Adobe color, ColorSpace etc.

-- Use other colors when needed: Use different colors to visually separate headings, sidebars, captions, buttons, and other elements that increase the conversion rate and improves the user experience.
+- Use other colors when needed: Use different colors to visually separate headings, sidebars, captions, buttons and other elements that increase the conversion rate and improves the user experience.